 The need for new forms of housing (now!) is an issue with wide ranging effects.
-From macro land use (clever solutions will help reduce the loss of rural and native landscapes) to sustainability (reducing the need to build new infrastructure) and financial (e.g. addressing housing affordability and increasing the availibility of rental properties/ rental affordability)
+From macro land use (clever solutions will help reduce the loss of rural and native landscapes) to sustainability (reducing the need to build new infrastructure) and financial capability (e.g. addressing housing affordability and increasing the availability of rental properties/rental affordability).

-Australia also has some of the largest houses among OECD member countries, with the average house size increasing almost 30% over the past three decades, and new detached houses currently averaging around 230.8m2.3
+Australia also has some of the largest houses among OECD\ member countries, with the average house size increasing almost 30% over the past three decades.
+New detached houses currently average at around 230.8m2 per dwelling!

-In addition, South-east Queenland's urban footprint has expanded 20,000 hectares in the last decade.4 Brisbane alone covers an area 20 times the size of New York City, with a guarter of its population and remains the lowest density city of all the capital states.
-76% of the housing stock in Brisbane is detached housing.5
+In addition, South-east Queensland's urban footprint has expanded 20,000 hectares in the last decade.
+Brisbane alone covers an area 20 times the size of New York City, with a quarter of its population and remains the lowest density city of Australia's state capitals.
+76% of the housing stock in Brisbane is detached housing.

-Map showing urbanised areas in Brisbane over time Original source of data: ShapingSEQ South East Queensland Regional Plan 2017
+Map showing urbanised areas in Brisbane over time

+Original source of data: ShapingSEQ South East Queensland Regional Plan 2017

-Organisation for Economic Co-operation and Development
+\Organisation for Economic Co-operation and Development